Released a Next.js-powered blog template featuring built-in post functionality!

 Media Library Description

-Click on each media for a larger view.
+Clicking on any media item will display it in a larger view.

-This page allows you to add, edit, and delete categories.
-Category configuration items include category name (you can set the label to be displayed in each language), slug, rank (originally provided to set the order of display, but this value is currently not used), selection of parent category, and icon image (icon to be displayed to the left of the category label.
-If not set, the default Font Awesome icon will be displayed.) can be set.
+This page allows you to add, edit, or delete categories.
+The category settings include the category name (where you can specify labels to display in each language), slug, rank (originally intended for setting display order, though this value isn't currently used), selection of parent category, and icon image (an icon to display to the left of the category label; if unspecified, the default Font Awesome icon will be used).

-The front page section is the same as this site, so we omit the explanation.
-If you wish to customize the layout individually, please do so yourself.
+The front page section functions identically to our main site, so no additional explanation is provided here.
+If you wish to customize the layout individually, please do so independently.

 // ・・・・・・・